mondoohq/cnspec/README.md

 To exit, either hit CTRL + D or type `exit`.

-## Scale cnspec across your fleet with Mondoo Platform
+## Prioritize risks that matter with Mondoo Platform

-The easiest way to scale cnspec across your fleet is to sign up for a Mondoo Platform account.
-With Mondoo Platform, you can:

-- Aggregate and share reports
-- Perform vulnerability scans
-- Store and distribute policies from a central location
-- Set custom policy exceptions
-- Explore the relationships between the different assets in your infrastructure

-Mondoo Platform's web-based console allows you to navigate, search, and arrange all of your reports.
-The platform is designed for multi-tenancy and provides a secure, private environment that keeps data about your assets in your own account.
-With the platform, you can assess all your assets based on consistent policies and define custom policies and exceptions for your fleet.
+The Mondoo unified security platform finds and prioritizes vulnerabilities and misconfigurations that pose the highest risk to your business.
+Mondoo's security data fabric analyzes the threat and exposure of every finding within the unique context of your infrastructure.
+Instead of a flood of irrelevant security alerts, Mondoo shows you how you can make an immediate and significant impact on your security posture.

 To get started, [contact us](https://mondoo.com/contact).